 Clean and devein the prawns, then lightly coat them with salt and keep aside.
 In a pan, heat the vegetable oil and sauté the finely chopped onion in it until golden- brown.

-Prepare the masala paste for the curry by grinding together the fresh coconut scrapings, red chillies, turmeric powder, red chilli powder, peppercorns and tamarind.
+Prepare the masala paste for the Prawn Curry by grinding together the fresh coconut scrapings, red chillies, turmeric powder, red chilli powder, peppercorns and tamarind.

 Add the masala paste and salt (to taste) to the sautéed onion.
 Rinse out any masala paste that’s stuck to the mixer (blender) with a little water and add it to the pan so as to obtain a curry-like consistency.
 Boil the curry on low flame, stirring regularly so that the coconut milk does not curdle.
 Once small bubbles appear at the edges of the pan, gently slide in the prawns and continue to boil the curry on low flame until the prawns are cooked through.
 Serve the prawn curry with freshly steamed rice or Goan Pão (bread).